MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

     The following Unity APIs are common operations for many Holographic Apps.
 Although not always possible, the results from these functions can commonly be computed once and the results reutilized across the application for a given frame.

-    a) It's generally good practice to have a dedicated Singleton class or service to handle your gaze Raycast into the scene and then reuse this result in all other scene components, instead of making repeated and identical Raycast operations by each component.
+    a) It's good practice to have a dedicated Singleton class or service to handle your gaze Raycast into the scene and then reuse this result in all other scene components, instead of making repeated and identical Raycast operations by each component.
 Some applications may require raycasts from different origins or against different [LayerMasks](https://docs.unity3d.com/ScriptReference/LayerMask.html).

     ```csharp
         UnityEngine.Physics.Raycast()